wbudic/LifeLog/Current Development Check List.md

 ### New Development

+* Configuration needs to be updated, to use CNF 2.2, for system reset, etc.
+* Fix themes.
+Themes don't display and set consistently the pages throughout.
 * &#10004; RTF load of the zero document if present.
 When RTF attaching to a new log, you can save the rtf, it is called a zero document (not assigned), as the log hasn't been saved yet.
 This reload can be useful, as it is always stored...
 * &#10004; Implement backup/restore on Pg based data.
 Restore only partially works from older backup.